sunilsoni/interviewnotes/aws/AwsLambda.md

 There are a few cons to serverless computing as well that you should be aware of before we proceed further:

-# cons  of serverless computing
+# Cons or Disadvantage  of serverless computing

 ##  Execution duration:
 Serverless functions are designed to run for short durations